Suikawari

 Suikawari (スイカ割り, suika-wari) is a traditional Japanese game that involves splitting a watermelon with a stick while blindfolded.
 Played in the summertime, suikawari is most often seen at beaches, but also occurs at festivals, picnics, and other summer events.

 The rules are similar to piñata.
-A watermelon is laid out, and participants one by one attempt to smash it open.
-Each is blindfolded, spun around three times, and handed a wooden stick, or bokken, to strike with.
-The first to crack the watermelon open wins.
+A watermelon is placed, typically on a towel or other protection, on the sand.
+Each participant is in turn blindfolded, spun around three times, and handed a wooden stick, or bokken, to attempt to hit the watermelon; the first to crack it open wins.

-Other participants or teammates may also give the player hints such as left/right or straight ahead.
+Other participants or teammates may give the player hints such as left/right or straight ahead.

 Afterwards the chunks of watermelon produced are shared among participants.
-Because the watermelon can fall into the sand and get dirty, a sheet, a piece of cardboard, or other element is commonly placed beneath it.

-"Official" "rules"
+Rules

-Japan Suika-Wari Association Rules
+Japan Suika-Wari Association rules

 The Japan Suika-Wari Association (JSWA), established by the Japan Agricultural Cooperative (JA), established a set of rules in 1991 governing the game.
 The JSWA was created by the JA to increase consumption of watermelon.
 The organization no longer exists.
 The rules established were as follows: